Student Learning Profile. Screening for indicators of a Specific Learning Disability (SpLD)

 Phonemic Decoding Efficiency

 The ability to match speech sounds with letters or groups of letters without hesitation underpins the development of reading skills.
 To do this, students must be aware of the individual sounds which make up each word (phonological awareness) and the letters or letter blends which represent the sounds.
 Knowledge of phonics underpins the development reading and spelling skills.
 People with dyslexia cannot easily transform the alphabetic letters into oral language.
-Students with SLDs will often have significant difficulties in this area.
+Students with SpLDs will often have significant difficulties in this area.

 Single word reading